w3f/polkadot-wiki/docs/general/kusama/kusama-statemine.md

 ## Transferring Assets on Statemine

-::: caution Beware of scams
+:::caution Beware of scams

 Due to the permissionless nature of Statemine, anyone can create an asset with any name and symbol.
 The most important attribute of an asset is the asset ID.
 There could be multiple assets with the same name and symbol, but they cannot have the same asset ID.
 Ex: The USDT by Tether minted on Statemine holds the asset ID: 1984.

 :::

-::: info
+:::info

 The assets can be Sufficient or Non-Sufficient.
 To hold a Non-Sufficient asset, the Statemine account needs to exist on-chain.
 This is different from Ethereum where a non-existent account can hold ERC-20 tokens.
 Ensure that the receiver account has at least 3.33 microKSM which is the Existential Deposit for a Statemine account.
 Although, there are a few exceptions to this - If an asset is Sufficient or someone has placed a deposit for that account to hold the asset, the Existential Deposit in KSM on the receiver account is not needed.